(C) 2014-2019, G. Forrest Cook

 Regens have always been very popular because they deliver a lot of performance from a small number of parts.
-Their disadvantages include being rather "tweaky" to adjust, de-tuning from wind on the antenna and a tendency to transmit RF if not properly adjusted.
-This design fixes the second and third of those issues with an RF isolation amplifier.
+Their disadvantages include being rather "tweaky" to adjust, de-tuning from wind on the antenna and a tendency to transmit RF from the receiving antenna while making tuning adjustments.
+This design fixes the second and third of those issues with a grounded-grid RF isolation amplifier.

 The 6U8A tube includes a triode and a pentode in one 9 pin envelope.
 Most 6U8A regen designs use the pentode as the detector and the triode as an audio amp.
 This design uses the triode as a tuned grounded-grid RF amplifier ahead of the pentode detector section.
-This arrangement isolates the antenna from the detector stage and greatly improves rejection from strong out-of-band signals.
+This arrangement isolates the antenna from the detector stage and improves the front-end selectivity of the receiver.
 All of the audio amplfication is done outside of the Piglet.

 The supply is sufficient to power the Piglet and the Low Power 6U8A Vacuum Tube Audio Amp V3.
-If you don't want to build the outboard tube amplifier, a pair of stand-alone amplified computer speakers will work just as well.
+If you don't want to build the outboard tube amplifier, a pair of stand-alone amplified computer speakers will also work.

 This project involves the use of potentially lethal high voltages including 120 VAC and 160 VDC.
 The project should only be taken on by someone who has experience working with high voltage circuitry.
 The power supply should always be disconnected and the power supply capacitors should be discharged when working on the receiver.

 The triode section of the 6U8A is wired in a tuned input grounded grid amplifier configuration.
 The 50 ohm antenna input is coupled via a 4 turn winding to the tuned input circuit's toroid coil.
 A 36 turn winding and a 10-156 pF variable capacitor form the resonant part of the tuned input circuit, it covers just beyond the 5-10 Mhz tuning range of the detector.
 A 7 turn winding matches the input tuned circuit to the cathode of the grounded grid amplifier via a 1nF DC blocking capacitor.
-The 5.6K resistor sets the bias level of the grounded grid amplifier and the 250uH RF choke isolates the amplified RF input signal from the B+ supply.
+The 3.9K resistor sets the bias level of the grounded grid amplifier and the 250uH RF choke isolates the amplified RF input signal from the B+ supply.
 The 10K plate resistor and 10nF capacitor further isolates this stage from the detector circuitry.

 The Regeneration circuit uses a 47K resistor and a 22V (or 24V) Zener diode to produce a regulated 22V supply.
 The 10K Regeneration potentiometer varies the pentode's screen grid voltage from 0-22V, which spans the region below and above the point of oscillation.
 The 4.7uF capacitor gives the Regeneration control a smoother response, the 47K resistor sets the screen current and the 10nF capacitor bypasses RF on the screen grid to ground.

 The receiver was built into a 4-1/2"x4-1/2"x2" electrical utility box.
 An aluminum plate was mounted on the side of the box with some 6-32 screws to serve as the front panel.
 The 6U8A tube socket and the Octal coil form socket were installed into knockout holes on the top of the box.
 A solid box cover plate was used for the bottom of the box.
 Appropriate holes were drilled for the rest of the components.
 A number of multi-point terminal strips were installed inside the box and components were installed with the point-to-point wiring method.
 All RF wiring should be kept as short as possible.